ehsanmok/create-your-own-lang-with-rust/book/src/03_secondlang/intro.md

 fib(10)
 ```

 The programs are nearly identical.
-Type annotations are the only difference, but they unlock compile-time safety and native code generation.
+Type annotations are the only difference, but they give us compile-time safety and native code generation.

 ## Project Structure